2sic/2sxc-docs/2sxc Docs Generator/basics/browser/edit-ux/quick-edit.md

 In the current version, it allows you to do the following in normal view-mode:

-1. add a content or app module on any position in a DNN panes
+1. add a content or app module on any position in a Dnn panes
-1. move / delete any DNN module using a copy-paste concept
+1. move / delete any Dnn module using a copy-paste concept
-1. send any DNN module to an empty pane (which couldn't do paste, as the target is invisible)
+1. send any Dnn module to an empty pane (which couldn't do paste, as the target is invisible)
 1. add a content or app content-block to any inner-content area
 1. move / delete any content-block inside an inner-content area